Coronavirus: Current Information and Advice

 Thank you to everyone who has given generous support at this difficult time.
 As you may know, we rely on the brilliant community of Leeds to help raise almost 75% of the funds needed to run the Hospice.
-Unfortunately many of our charity shops are currently closed and many of our fundraising events have been cancelled or postponed, so we need your support more than ever.
+Unfortunately some of our charity shops are still closed and many of our fundraising events have been cancelled or postponed, so we need your support more than ever.

 If you are able to, there are many ways you can still support patient care at the moment:

 - Set up a monthly donation via our secure website.
 Any amount will go a long way towards keeping our regular services running.

 - If you’re using Amazon to buy essentials, shop via smile.amazon.co.uk You can log into your account as usual, choose to support St Gemma’s from the charity list, and with each purchase you make we will receive a donation at no cost to you.

 - While you’re at home, take the time to have a declutter.
 You can now donate your unwanted items (but please don’t leave them outside any of our shops).

 - Sign up for the Local Hospice Lottery in support of St Gemma’s.
 You can do this securely online on the Local Hospice Lottery website.

 - If you’re signed up for one of our postponed events, consider not asking for a refund.
 This will reduce the strain on our team at a difficult time and your booking will automatically be transferred to the rescheduled date.

 - If your birthday plans or another special occasion has been cancelled, set up Facebook fundraiser and ask your loved ones to contribute.

 - Finally, you can help by sharing a message of support with our team.
 St Gemma’s has been caring for our community in Leeds for over 40 years and together we can care for generations to come.